 Puppies need to be wormed regularly in order to ensure the health of not only the pup, but of your family as well.
 Young dogs are more susceptible to the effects of parasites such as tapeworm, roundworm, whipworm, and hookworm because their immune systems are not fully developed.
 Veterinarians recommend that puppies be administered a worming tablet that targets all of the above mentioned parasites every two weeks, starting at 2 weeks of age and ending when they are 12 weeks old.
 After that, the puppy should be wormed every month until 6 months of age, and then every 3 months for the rest of the dog’s life.
 A wormer such as Drontal is recommended.

 There are many benefits of desexing your puppy, including a drastically reduced risk of cancers that affect reproductive organs, decreased aggression and marking in male dogs, and elimination of the potential for an unwanted pregnancy.
 Male dogs can be neutered as soon as their testicles descend, and females should be spayed before their first heat cycle, which typically occurs at 6 months of age.

 At your puppy’s first vaccination appointment, inquire about microchipping your dog.
 For a small fee, a microchip that contains all of your contact information is inserted between your dog’s shoulder blades that can quickly be scanned should your dog ever become lost or stolen.

-Socialisation, which is the introduction of your dog to as many new people, places, sights, sounds, and smells as possible, is important from an early age.
-The better socialised your dog becomes, the better behaved he or she will be, as socialisation helps a dog learn important coping mechanisms for new and stressful situations.
-Puppy school combines obedience training with puppy play time for dogs aged 10 – 14 weeks old and is highly recommended to new puppy owners and veteran dog owners alike.
+Socialization, which is the introduction of your dog to as many new people, places, sights, sounds, and smells as possible, is important from an early age.
+The better socialized your dog becomes, the better behaved he or she will be, as socialization helps a dog learn important coping mechanisms for new and stressful situations.
+Puppy school combines obedience training with puppy play time for dogs aged 10 – 14 weeks old, and is highly recommended to new puppy owners and veteran dog owners alike.